RUPAKparajuli07/To-Do-List-Using-Python/README.md

 9. The current time and date are displayed at the top of the window, and they update automatically.
 10. To exit the application, close the window or press the close button.

+Contributing
+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+License
+The To-Do List Application is licensed under the MIT License.

 That concludes the documentation for the To-Do List application code.
 The provided code offers basic functionality, but you can modify and extend it to suit your specific requirements.